krasheninnikov/krasheninnikov.github.io/_posts/2025-11-09-gender-ratios.md

 The multiplier curve above (left) shows this isn't uniform – effects are minimal for average people, grow substantially through the 90th percentiles, then again diminish slightly at the very top.

-**Could effect strength be an artifact of perfect assortative matching?** Real dating involves a lot of randomness unique to each couple (e.g. unusually great chemistry).
+**Could the effect strength be an artifact of perfect assortative matching?** Real dating involves a lot of randomness unique to each couple (e.g. unusually great chemistry).
 Turns out including randomness into the model doesn't affect the headline result – "rarity multipliers from moving cities" stay very similar to the ones we got above without randomness (more detail in Appendix B).

 ## **5. Percentiles vs. rarity: how big are these effects really?**